Ask the Experts: COVID-19: For Children under 12 Years

 All children age 6 months and older should be vaccinated against COVID-19 with at least one dose of the current 2024–2025 formulation mRNA vaccine.
 COVID-19 vaccination of children in this age group has been demonstrated to be safe and to prevent hospitalization and severe complications of COVID-19 illness.
 Both Pfizer-BioNTech and Moderna mRNA products are authorized for use in children down to 6 months of age.
 Novavax adjuvanted protein subunit vaccine is authorized for use beginning at age 12 years.

-Most children younger than age 5 years initially require a primary series of two (Moderna) or three (Pfizer-BioNTech) doses of the same brand.
+Children age 6 months through 4 years initially require a primary series of two (Moderna) or three (Pfizer-BioNTech) doses of the same brand.
 The primary series may include doses of previously authorized formulations.
-CDC recommends use of the same brand (referred to as homologous doses) for all recommended doses given to children younger than age 5 years.
-If it is not possible to administer a homologous dose (the brand is unavailable at the time and location of the vaccination visit, the brand of a previous dose is unknown, the child would not be vaccinated with the homologous dose due to a contraindication or other reason), then administer the age-appropriate formulation of the available brand.
-A 3-dose primary series is required for all children and adults who have moderate or severe immunocompromise.
+CDC recommends use of the same brand for all recommended doses given to children younger than age 5 years.
+If it is not possible to do so because the brand is unavailable at the vaccination visit, the brand of a previous dose is unknown, or because the child would not or should not be vaccinated with the previous brand for any reason, then administer the age-appropriate formulation of the available brand.
+A 3-dose primary series is required for children age 6 months through 4 years who have a mixed-brand primary series.
+A 3-dose primary series is also required for all children and adults who have moderate or severe immunocompromise.

-Last reviewed: August 31, 2024
+Last reviewed: November 16, 2024

 This child should receive the dose recommended for his age at the time of the vaccination visit.
 At age 11 years, an age-appropriate single dose of either Pfizer-BioNTech or Moderna mRNA vaccine is recommended.
 If the patient arrives in your clinic after turning 12 years old, the 2024–2025 Formula Novavax protein subunit vaccine is also an option.
 If using the Novavax product, a previously unvaccinated person requires two doses, given 3 to 8 weeks apart, as a primary series.

-Last reviewed: August 31, 2024
+Last reviewed: November 16, 2024

 CDC states that a person who moves to an older age group between vaccine doses should receive the vaccine product and dosage for the older age group for all subsequent doses.